mortii/anki-morphs/docs/src/user_guide/setup/settings/general.md

   Recalc automatically runs before Anki syncs your card collection.
   > **Note**: If you use the [FSRS4Anki Helper add-on](https://ankiweb.net/shared/info/759844606) with an `Auto [...]
   after sync`-option enabled, then this can cause a bug where sync and recalc occurs simultaneously.

+* **Hide toolbar items:**:
+  If you want to declutter the toolbar you can choose to hide any of the [toolbar items](../../installation/changes-to-anki.md#toolbar) provided by the addon.

+* **Toolbar counter ('L' and 'I') shows**:
+    * **Seen morphs**:
+      Shows all morphs that have been reviewed at least once.
+This can be more motivating than only seeing known morphs since it goes up every time you study new cards, but it can also give you a false sense of confidence.

+    * **Known morphs**:
+      Only show known morphs, which is determined by `Morphs are considered known when [...]` option in the [general setting](general.md).